NetLogo/Gradient-Extension/README.md

  * `gradient:scale` _rgb-colors_ _number_ _range1_ _range2_
   * Reports an RGB color proportional to _number_ along a gradient.
-  * _rgb-colors_ should be a list of two RGB colors.
+  * _rgb-colors_ should be a list of two or more RGB colors.
 An RGB color is a list containing three values between 0 and 255; see the [Programming Guide](http://ccl.northwestern.edu/netlogo/5.0/docs/programming.html) for details.
   * If _range1_ is less than _range2_, the color will be directly mapped to gradient colors.
 While, if _range2_ is less than _range1_, the color gradient is inverted.
 If _number_ is less than _range1_, then the first color of is  _rgb-colors_ is chosen.
 If _number_ is greater than _range2_, then the last color of is _rgb-colors_ is chosen.

 Example usage: